 ‘Dancing With The Stars’ Rigged: Is The Show Fake?
-Experts Reveal It May Be!
+Experts Reveal It Might Be!

 The Independent Journal Review was the first to report on the story that Dancing with the Stars is rigged this year.
 The outlet claims that this year, a group of the cast members got together to complain about the “unfair advantage” another cast member — namely, Heather Morris — has over them.

-Even Maksim Chmerkovskiy, her professional partner, admits that Heather Morris has an advantage over the other cast members, and he hopes that this means it will work out in their favor.
+Even Maksim Chmerkovskiy, her professional partner, admits that Heather Morris has an advantage over the other cast members, and he hopes this means it will work out in their favor.

 “I hope so.
 I’m excited.
 Listen, I’ll take it.
 I’ll take whatever I can get.
 It’s a hard show.
 It’s a difficult production.
 It’s going to be non-stop, full-on.
 To say that we just have this massive advantage, I think so, but I don’t think we’re the only ones that could pull off beautiful, beautiful numbers.”